chrishuges/projectsWorkspace/sorensenLab/relatedToDlg2/sequencing20211029_databaseSetupAndSnakemake/20211029File1_downloadingDatabasesAndIndexes.md

 ## HISAT2 index

 Now we will prepare the index for HISAT2.
 I am following their instructions as detailed [here](http://daehwankimlab.github.io/hisat2/howto/).
 Version 104 was current at the time of download (Oct.
 29, 2021).
+I need to re-run this on a high memory machine, the sorensenlab server doesn't have enough RAM for it.

 ```shell
 #!/bin/bash